Hisense363/Flood/README.md

 ## Unique social rules

-If miners wish to participate.
-They can be either:
-A referrer: Someone who onboards a new user, and benefits from the new user's transactions.
-A referree: Someone who is onboarded, and benefits from being referred.

-Claim up to 20% boost for each referral or referree.
+Claim up to 20% boost for each referral.

 Social Rules: